 Fabian Dattner is well known to many Australians.
-She is founding partner of Dattner Grant (Facebook Page), highly regarded leadership experts, and founder of Compass (Facebook Page), a national leadership initiative for women.
-Dattner Grant are also the initiators of Women at Their Best, a Facebook site for ordinary women doing extraordinary things.
-Fabian is widely recognised for her commitment to helping hundreds of men and women, in as many organisations from Board to basement.
-She has multiple technical accreditations and has been included in as many books as she’s written.
-She’s a speaker, educator and social entrepreneur, and a regular commentator in the media on leadership and ethical issues in Australia today, and on the role of women in building a sustainable future.
-She has been three times a finalist in the Telstra Business Women’s Awards (last in 2016) and in 2016 was selected as one of the NAB’s 100 Women of Influence.
+She is founding partner of Dattner Group, highly regarded leadership experts.
+Dattner Group include Compass, a national leadership initiative for women, Kacha, a national recruitment initiative for women in technology, and Re:think, a transformational leadership consultancy.
+Fabian is widely recognised for her commitment to helping from board to basement.
+She’s a speaker, educator and social entrepreneur, and a regular commentator in the media on leadership and ethical issues in the world today, and on the role of women in building a sustainable future.
+She has won many awards for her work.
+Fabian is dreamer and co-founder of Homeward Bound.

-Justine is a Research Fellow, Centre for Biodiversity and Conservation Science, The University of Queensland, Australia.
-She is a research leader in Antarctic and sub-Antarctic conservation.
-Justine is interested in understanding the way in which species interact with each other and how this shapes ecosystems.
-Her research examines the role of environmental factors in influencing species abundance, distribution and occurrence.
-Justine is currently examining the impacts of humans on Antarctica and how we can better protect it.
-She is investigating how island ecosystems respond to pest eradications to inform conservation decision making.
+Dr Justine Shaw is a is a Senior Research Fellow at Securing Antarctic Environmental Futures at the Queensland University of Technology, Australia.
+Justine is a leading Australian Antarctic researcher who is best known for her conservation work on subantarctic islands and Antarctic conservation science.
+She is interested in understanding the way in which species interact with each other and how this shapes ecosystems.
+Justine is currently examining the impacts of humans on Antarctica and how we can better protect it, and how island ecosystems respond to pest eradications to inform conservation decision making.

 Justine has a large global research network, having worked in Australia, South Africa, sub-Antarctic/Antarctic and the Arctic.
 She has been ‘going south’ for over 20 years and is passionate about expedition science, having spent many hours in the snow, wind and rain with a pack on her back.
 Through her research and engagement, she hopes to further conservation of these last true wilderness areas.

-She is chair of the SCAR Action group on Integrated Science for the sub-Antarctic and an executive member of the Australian Academy of Science, Early Mid-Career Research Forum and is a subject editor for several scientific journals.
-Justine is a strong advocate for gender equity and inclusivity in STEMM.
-She is a co-founder of Homeward Bound and the Women in Polar Science Network.
+Justine is chair of the SCAR Action group on Integrated Science for the sub-Antarctic, an executive member of the Australian Academy of Science, Early Mid-Career Research Forum, a subject editor for several scientific journals and co-founder of the Women in Polar Science Network.

-Jess is a marine ecologist who works as a research scientist with the Australian Antarctic Division and is a project leader at the Antarctic Climate & Ecosystems Cooperative Research Centre.
+Dr Jess Melbourne-Thomas is Transdisciplinary Researcher and Knowledge Broker in the marine ecosystem modelling and risk assessment group based at CSIRO Oceans & Atmosphere in Hobart and the 2020 Tasmanian Australian of the Year.
 She has a PhD in Quantitative Marine Science from the University of Tasmania and was a Rhodes Scholar at the University of Oxford from 2003 – 2005.
 Jess has a passion for the marine environment, which extends well beyond the office – she is a keen scuba diver and dive instructor and has had the privilege of being part of a research team in Antarctica.
 Representing a new breed in leadership, Jess was also integral to forming a group known as Women in Polar Science.
-This group is supporting each other and other women scientists across the world, and worked in partnership with Homeward Bound to get the project started in 2014 and 2015.
+This group is supporting each other and other women scientists across the world and worked in partnership with Homeward Bound to get the project started between 2014 – 2016.